Verifiable Credentials Overview

 The operation of Data Integrity is conceptually simple.
 To create a cryptographic proof, the following steps are performed: 1) Transformation, 2) Hashing, and 3) Proof Generation.

-Figure 7 Generic view of the proof generation steps.
+Figure 7 View of the proof generation steps.

 1. Transformation is a process described by a transformation algorithm that takes input data and prepares it for the hashing process.
-In the case of data serialized in JSON this transformation includes the removal of all the artifacts that do not influence the semantics of the data like spaces, new lines, the order of JSON names, etc. (a step often referred to as canonicalization).
+In the case of data serialized in JSON this transformation includes the removal of all the artifacts that do not influence the semantics of the data, such as spaces, new lines, the order of JSON names, etc. (a step often referred to as canonicalization).
 In some cases the transformation may be more involved.

 2. Hashing is a process described by a hashing algorithm that calculates an identifier for the transformed data using a cryptographic hash function.
 Typically, the size of the resulting hash is smaller than the data, which makes it more suitable for complex cryptographic functions like digital signatures.

-Verification of a proof involves repeating the same steps on the verifier's side and, depending on the proof method, validating the newly calculated proof value with the one associated with the data.
-In the case of a digital signature, this test usually means comparing the calculated signature value with the one which is embedded in the data.
+Verification of a proof involves repeating the same transformation and hashing steps on the verifier's side and, depending on the proof method, validating the newly calculated hash value with the proof associated with the data.
+In the case of a digital signature, this means verifying, using the cryptographic algorithms associated with the asymmetric keys, that the proof value indeed signs the newly calculated hash.

 The Verifiable Credential Data Integrity 1.0 [VC-DATA-INTEGRITY] specification relies on the general structure and defines a set of standard properties describing the details of the proof generation process.
 The specific details (canonicalization algorithm, hash and/or proof method algorithms, etc.) are defined by separate cryptosuites.
 The Working Group has defined a number of such cryptosuites as separate specifications, see 4.2.3 Cryptosuites below.